brzzbr/ksbd-bot/README.md

 Questions and topics to my future self to cover along the way I learn Rust:

+- Traits.
+Make yourself familiar with them and how they allow you to write polymorphic code.

 - Unit tests.
 Just write them.

 - Passing callback functions.
 How?
-That would be an easiest way to inject dependencies.
+That would be the easiest way to inject dependencies.
 And will make a code really testable.
 Haven't found an easy way to do that.

 - For instance, teloxide's way to make so-called "dependency injection" using that `dptree` lib makes me almost cry!
 If